Best Pen Tablets for online teaching

 Overall, the Samsung Galaxy Tab S6 Lite is a budget-friendly, yet powerful tablet competitor that is hard to beat.

-The rechargeable Surface Pen supports 4,096 levels of pressure sensitivity and tilt recognition, reliable for writing, drawing and note-taking. but you’ll need to charge it via USB-C every once in a while.
+The rechargeable U-Pencil supports 4,096 levels of pressure sensitivity and tilt recognition, reliable for writing, drawing and note-taking. but you’ll need to charge it via USB-C every once in a while.

-Its 28Whr battery lasts a little over seven hours of light productivity, so depending on your school schedule, you might be able to get through the day on a full charge.
+Its 7000mAh battery lasts over eight hours of light productivity, depending on your school schedule, you might be able to get through the day on a full charge.

 Pen tablets are invaluable tools for online teaching.
 They greatly facilitate your writing quality and help you connect better with your students.